-- If a school is oversubscribed, a waiting list will be held from when offers have been made until 31 December 2025.
-After 31 December 2025, if there is still a waiting list, an 'in-year' waiting list is then held until the end of that school year.
+- If a school is oversubscribed, a waiting list will be held from when offers have been made until 31 December 2026.
+After 31 December 2026, if there is still a waiting list, an 'in-year' waiting list is then held until the end of that school year.
 Beyond the first school year, refused preferences do not 'roll over' into future school years.
-Should applicants wish to remain on a waiting list for a future school year, they should submit a new application from mid June when applications are open and preferably no later than 05 July in the relevant year. - A child's position on the list will be determined by the oversubscription criteria set out in Section D of this policy and will reflect their current circumstances where these circumstances have been provided to the admission authority.
+Should applicants wish to remain on a waiting list for a future school year, they should submit a new application once applications for the following school year open in June and ideally no later than 5 July in the relevant year. - 2 A child's position on the list will be determined by the oversubscription criteria set out in Section D of this policy and will reflect their current circumstances where these circumstances have been provided to the admission authority.
 The list will also contain all other on-time and late preferences that have been refused or are requested.
-Should a place become available while the waiting list is in operation, a place will be made available to the applicant on the top of the waiting list on the day the place became available. - 3 Applications may only be made once for each school year unless there has been a significant and material change in the circumstances of the parent/carer, child or school, which the admission authority agrees requires a new application. - 4 Being on a waiting list does not affect a parent's/carer's right of appeal against an unsuccessful preference.
+Should a place become available while the waiting list is in operation, a place will be made available to the applicant on the top of the waiting list on the day the place became available. - 3 Applications may only be made once for each school year unless there has been a significant and material change in the circumstances of the parents/carer, child or school, which the admission authority agrees requires a new application. - 4 Being on a waiting list does not affect a parent's/carer's right of appeal against an unsuccessful preference.